 Massage Therapy and Dementia

-AMTA also reports that massage therapy can aid aging adults in many ways, from easing aches and pains to providing stress relief.
+AMTA also reported that massage therapy can aid aging adults in many ways, from easing aches and pains to providing stress relief.
 But perhaps the greatest benefit of all is human touch.
 Older adults, especially those with dementia, often feel lonely and isolated.
 Massage Magazine explains that massage therapy can help improve the quality of life for dementia patients.
 The magazine suggests five- to ten-minute hand massages as being particularly effective in making patients feel better physically as well as in decreasing anxiety.
 The calming nature of massage can thus lead to better relations between caregivers and patient during routines.

 Massage Therapy and Cancer